kevinschoon/mesos-cli/docs/content/recipies/index.md

 # Recipies

-The majority of workloads that are run on cloud infrastructure can be broken down into three major catagories: **batch**, **long running**, or **repeated**.
+The majority of workloads that are run on cloud infrastructure can be broken down into three major categories: **batch**, **long running**, or **repeated**.
 We provide examples of running each of these workloads below:

 #### [Batch](/mesos-cli/recipies/batch)